Alaska Seafood Processing Leadership Institute (ASPLI)

 Kodiak: November 9–13, 2015

-Hands-on technical training in seafood processing at the University of Alaska Fairbanks Kodiak Seafood and Marine Science Center, and visits with local processors.
-Topics include the science of seafood, shelf life, quality and safety of Alaska's fishery products, product development, lean manufacturing, new processing technologies, and seafood marketing.
-Local plant managers will share their experiences in the seafood industry and their perspectives on management.
+Hands-on technical training in seafood processing and visits with local processors.
+Topics include the science of seafood, shelf life, quality and safety of Alaska’s fishery products, product development, lean manufacturing, new technologies, and seafood marketing.
+Participants will receive hands-on experience in the pilot plant at the Kodiak Seafood and Marine Science Center, and local seafood plant managers will offer perspectives on the seafood industry and management.

 - Alaska Sea Grant Marine Advisory Program, University of Alaska Fairbanks